ceca69ec/bip38/README.md

 bip38 = "1.0.0"
 ```

-For more details and examples please see the [documentation](https://docs.rs/bip38)
+For more details and examples please go to the [documentation](https://docs.rs/bip38)